-|Verbal: uses words to name, describe and define;||Non-verbal: perception of things with minimal relation to words;|
+|Verbal: uses words to name, describe and define;||Non-verbal: perception of things with a minimal relationship with words;|

-|Analytical: decipher things sequentially and in parts;||Synthetic: joining things together to form totalities;|
+|Analytical: deciphers things sequentially and piecemeal;||Synthetic: uniting things to form wholes;|

-|It uses a symbol that is in place of something else.
-For example, the + sign represents the sum;||List things as they are right now;|
+|Uses a symbol that is in place of something else.
+For example, the + sign represents the sum;||List things as they are at that moment;|

-|Abstract: extracts a small amount of information and uses it to represent the whole subject;||Analog: finds a similar between different orders; understanding of metaphorical relationships;|
+|Abstract: extracts a small portion of information and uses it to represent the totality of the subject;||Analog: finds a simile between different orders; understanding of metaphorical relationships;|

-|Temporal: a notion of time is maintained, a sequence of facts.
+|Temporal: a notion of time is maintained, a sequence of events.
 Do one thing and then another, etc.;||Timeless: no sense of time;|

-|Rational: draw conclusions based on reason and data;||Not rational: it does not require a base of information and real facts;
+|Rational: draws conclusions based on reason and data;||Non-rational: does not require a base of information and real facts;

-accepts suspension of judgment;
+accepts the suspension of judgment;

-|Digital: uses numbers;||Spatial: see things related to others and how the parts come together to form a whole;|
+|Digital: uses numbers;||Spatial: seeing things related to each other and how the parts come together to form a whole;|

-|Logical: draw conclusions based on logical order.
+|Logical: draws conclusions based on logical order.
 For example: a mathematical theorem or an argument;||Intuitive: performs leaps of recognition, in general, from incomplete patterns, intuitions, feelings and visual images;|

-|Linear: thinking in terms linked to ideas, one thought that follows the other and that generally converge in a conclusion;||Holistic: perceiving at the same time, conceiving general patterns and structures that often lead to divergent conclusions.|
+|Linear: thinking in terms linked to ideas, one thought that follows another and that generally converge in a conclusion;||Holistic: Perceiving while conceiving general patterns and structures that often lead to divergent conclusions.|

 What can we conclude about the differences between the Japanese and Western brains?